erinnicholesnyder/eyes/README.md

 #### Description

-This is a project for the MIT xPRO Professional Certificate in Coding, two eyes are styled and animated to follow the cursor as it moves across the screen
+This is a project for the MIT xPRO Professional Certificate in Coding, where given a starter code, two eyes are styled and animated to follow the cursor as it moves across the screen